h6ah4i/MusicVisualizerTaskerPlugin/README.md

 License
 ---

-This library is licensed under [The GNU General Public License, Version 3.0](https://www.gnu.org/licenses/gpl-3.0.html).
+This project is licensed under [The GNU General Public License, Version 3.0](https://www.gnu.org/licenses/gpl-3.0.html).

 See [`LICENSE`](LICENSE) for full of the license text.